Can A Marriage Survive Drug Addiction? Recovery And Mental Health Strategies

 In most marriages, there are times when one partner may need more support or leniency than the other, especially during times of personal turmoil and change.
 This natural ebb and flow can be a byproduct of a healthy, mutually supportive marriage.

-But if you find yourself doing all the work to support a partner with a drug addiction, it may be time to take a step back and reflect on the dynamics of your relationship, ideally with the support of a mental health professional.
+But if you find yourself doing all the work to support a partner with drug addiction, it may be time to take a step back and reflect on the dynamics of your relationship, ideally with the support of a mental health professional.

-Learn more about codependency
+Learn more about codependency and alcohol addiction

 • An inflated sense of responsibility for the actions and emotions of the other partner